brennanbutler01/cs6750-hci/section-1.md

 ### Mackenzie Chapter 1 - HCI An Empirical Research Perspective
 1. As we may think - foundational essay by Vannevar Bush in 1945 for HCI. information overload makes our current methods always insufficient for coping.
 2. Sketchpad - 1962 - Ivan Sutherland.
 GFX system using light pen.
 Could draw.
 First __direct manipulation interface __.
-3. Mouse - 1963 by Englebart.
+3. Mouse - 1963 by Englebert.
-4. Xerox Star 1081 - first commerical computer with a GUI - windows, icons, menus, pointing device.
+4. Xerox Star 1081 - first commercial computer with a GUI - windows, icons, menus, pointing device.
 WYSIWYG. concept of a desktop. direct manipulation. user is in control
 5. HCI began officially with the First ACM SIGCHI Conference in 1983.
-6. Early writings by Card, Moran, and Newell's _The Psychology of Human-Computer Interaction_ was the first study of user psychology.
+6. Early writings by Card, Moran, and Newel's _The Psychology of Human-Computer Interaction_ was the first study of user psychology.
 Models of interaction.
-7. Apple Macintoish 1984 was released.
+7. Apple Macintosh 1984 was released.
 ---
 ## 1.2 Intro to CS6750
 Three Learning Goals: